eXpert-Framework/EncodeXpert/README.md

 ## Installation Guide
 **To install EncodeXpert, please do the following:**
-1. Please donwload EncodeXpert.dmg from GitHub.
+1. Please donwload EncodeXpert.dmg from GitHub or from our website.

 <img width="237" alt="Latest-Relase" src="https://github.com/user-attachments/assets/c175a3ad-b451-44a2-a40c-72bb595984b0">

-2. Once the disk image is downloaded, please open it.
+2. Once the zip file is downloaded, please open it.
-3. "EncodeXpert" volume will automatically open.
+3. "EncodeXpert" app will be automatically unzipped.

-4. Please double-click the installer app.
+4. Please drag EncodeXpert into the Applications folder.
-5. MacOS Gatekeeper alert may appear:
+5. When you first open EncodeXpert, a MacOS Gatekeeper dialog may appear:

->"EncodeXpert_Installer" cannot be open because the developer cannot be verified.
+>"EncodeXpert" cannot be opened because the developer cannot be verified.

-6. Please control-click the installer and select "Open"
+6. Please control-click the installer and select open.
 7. MacOS Gatekeeper alert may appear:

->"EncodeXpert_Installer" may harm your Mac.
+>"EncodeXpert' may harm your Mac.
 Do you want to open it?

 8. Select "Open" under the Gatekeeper alert.
-9. The installer will open.
-10. Please install the latest version of the Python programming language:

-- If Python is installed, press [ENTER]
-- If Python is not installed, please visit [https://python.org/downloads](url)

-11. Once Python is installed, please install the Tkinter framework.
-12. The installer will do this for you, if you allow this.
-13. The installer dialog should appear:

->Successfully installed!

-14. Please drag EncodeXpert into the Applications folder.
-15. When you first open EncodeXpert, a MacOS Gatekeeper dialog may appear:

->"EncodeXpert" cannot be opened because the developer cannot be verified.

-16. Please control-click the installer and select open.
-17. MacOS Gatekeeper alert may appear:

->"EncodeXpert' may harm your Mac.
-Do you want to open it?

-18. Select "Open" under the Gatekeeper Alert.
-19. EncodeXpert will open.
+9. EncodeXpert will open.

 **Thanks for installing EncodeXpert! :-)**

 ## News
 **v1.0.0:** The first version of EncodeXpert has been released! 🎉
 **v1.0.1:** Added support for Intel-based Macs in this build¹!
+**v1.0.2:** The GUI is now reponsive, thanks to GitHub user P0203K!

 ¹Please note that the Intel-based Mac version is classified as unstable.